-APLENZIN (bupropion hydrobromide) is an antidepressant indicated for the treatment of MDD and prevention of SAD.
-APLENZIN is the only FDA-approved bupropion hydrobromide indicated for the prevention of SAD and offers more than 20 years of combined clinical experience in MDD and SAD.^{6,8-10} APLENZIN is a once-daily, single tablet available in 3 dosage strengths, with no generic substitute.^{6,10} Recommended dosing for patients with SAD includes initiating treatment in the fall and discontinuing in early spring, as prescribed by a healthcare professional.
-For more information, visit www.aplenzin.com.
+APLENZIN (bupropion hydrobromide) is an antidepressant indicated for the treatment of major depressive disorder and prevention of SAD.
+APLENZIN is the only FDA-approved bupropion hydrobromide and offers extensive clinical experience in patients with MDD or SAD.
+APLENZIN is a once-daily, single tablet available in 3 dosage strengths, with no generic substitute.
+Recommended dosing for patients with SAD includes initiating treatment in the fall and discontinuing in early spring, as prescribed by a healthcare professional.
+For more information, visit www.APLENZIN.com